OJddJO/WordLanguage/doc/constructed_types.md

 > ***Not usable yet.
 Dicts are implemented but due to their complexities, they are not available for use yet.***

 > [!NOTE]
-> ***Dictionaries*** are used to store multiple values of different types.
-They are not type safe, meaning that they can contain any type of data.
-You need to be careful when using dictionaries as they can lead to type errors.
+> ***Dictionaries*** are used to store key-value pairs.
+They are usefull when you want to store data and give it a name.
+The keys are unique and the values can be of any type.
 The size of ***dictionaries*** is dynamic and can change.

 | Expression | Description |
 |---|---|